 Pros and Cons of Outpatient Rehab

-- Outpatient therapy provides a great opportunity to slowly segue into a normal life.
-It gives residents the chance to use it as a test run for their eventual reintegration into society, free from addiction;
+- Outpatient therapy provides a great opportunity to slowly segue into normal, everyday life.
+It gives residents the chance to use it as a test run for their eventual reintegration into society, free from addiction

-- Outpatient therapy is generally a more affordable treatment option and is usually covered by insurance.
+- Outpatient therapy is generally a more affordable treatment option and is usually covered by insurance and other payment plans

 - Reduced cost due to not having to pay for room and board